Principles of Well Performance; Artificial Lift and Gas-well Deliquification

 We reserve the right to substitute course instructors as necessary.

 Bob Pearson is a subsurface advisor to oil and gas companies and investors.
-He is a former SPE Distinguished Lecturer on Optimized Gas-well Completions and Operations.
+He is a former SPE Distinguished Lecturer on Optimized Gas-well Completions and Operations and a Board Member of the Calgary Section.